flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 ### 14.4 Combining Pattern Recognition with Mathematical Guarantees

-Neural models are good at detecting patterns.

-Optimization algorithms are good at:
+Learning models can provide statistical guidance from repeated data, while optimization algorithms provide mechanisms for:

 - enforcing feasibility;
 - computing bounds;
 - validating cuts;
 - proving optimality.

-The hybrid architecture can use each component for what it does best.
+A hybrid method can therefore use learning for statistical guidance while retaining optimization for feasibility, bounds, and certificates.

 ### 14.5 Improving Anytime Performance